 Residential Treatment for Adolescents with Bipolar Disorder

-Skyland Trail offers residential psychiatric treatment for teens ages 14 to 17 with bipolar illness in Atlanta.
+Located in Atlanta, Skyland Trail offers residential psychiatric treatment for teens ages 14 to 17 with bipolar illness.

-As our clients' active symptoms are resolved through medication and psychotherapy, they can focus on building resilience - developing the skills they need to navigate school and life.
+As our clients' active symptoms are resolved through medication and psychotherapy, they can focus on learning skills to reduce impulsive behaviors and regulate emotions.

 As part of our residential treatment program teens with bipolar illness also begin to adopt healthy lifestyle habits to improve physical and psychiatric health.
 Healthy lifestyles include routinely getting enough sleep each night, participating in cardiovascular exercise, improving nutrition, and engaging in positive social interactions.